CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/07-power-automate.md

 ## Overview

 Power Automate is a tool that helps users create workflows between desired applications to synchronize files, get notifications, and collect data.
 This intelligent cloud-based solution uses triggers and actions to create chain reactions within a workflow so that repetitive, manual, and time-consuming tasks are accomplished without human intervention.

-> You can find complete information about Power Automate here: `https://docs.microsoft.com/en-us/power-automate/`.
+You can find more information about Power Automate here: `https://docs.microsoft.com/en-us/power-automate/`.

+Creating a workflow using Power Automate to export and share Power BI reports to Microsoft Teams can help automate routine tasks and improve collaboration and decision-making within your organization.
+By following these steps and considering these tips, you can create a powerful and effective workflow that supports your business requirements and goals.

+To create a workflow using Power Automate to automatically export and share Power BI reports to Microsoft Teams, you can follow these steps:

+1. Create a new Power Automate flow and select the "Power BI - Get Report" trigger.
+2. Specify the report you want to export and the format you want to export it in, such as PDF, PowerPoint, or Excel.
+3. Use the "Create File" action to save the exported report to your preferred cloud storage service, such as OneDrive or SharePoint.
+4. Use the "SharePoint - Get File Content" action to retrieve the URL of the exported report file.
+5. Use the "Microsoft Teams - Post a Message (V3)" action to share the report with others in Microsoft Teams.
+6. Specify the channel or chat where you want to share the report, and include any additional context or comments.
+7. Save and activate the Power Automate flow.

+Once the flow is activated, it will automatically export and share the Power BI report based on the specified trigger and actions.
+You can also customize the flow to include additional actions or conditions based on your specific requirements.

 ### Task 1: Create Instant cloud flow